Shelby County, Texas: Major highways

-US 59 goes through Shelby County.
+US 59 passes through Shelby County.
 It is planned to be upgraded to interstate standards as part of the planned Interstate 69 up to Tenaha, where the planned Interstate 369 will follow US 59 northward to both Interstate 30 and Interstate 49 in Texarkana.
 US 84 is planned to be upgraded to interstate standards as part of the planned Interstate 69 from Tenaha to the Louisiana state line.

 Mass transportation

 Greyhound Lines operates the Center Station at the Shelby County's Best Yogurt store in Center.